CMSgov/ab2d-website/accessing-claims-data.md

                             <h2>What qualifications does the ADOS need?</h2>
                             <ul class="ds-c-list">
                                 <li>
-                                    Employee or vendor with authority to access and view your organization’s beneficiary data
+                                    employee or vendor with authority to access and view your organization’s beneficiary data
                                 </li>
                                 <li>
-                                    Expertise to connect to and retrieve data from the sandbox and production environments
+                                    expertise to connect to and retrieve data from the sandbox and production environments
                                 </li>
                                 <li>
-                                    Ability to provide static IP address(es) and/or CIDR ranges for the network/system accessing the API
+                                    ability to provide static IP address(es) and/or CIDR ranges for the network/system accessing the API
                                 </li>
                             </ul>
                             <hr/>